rkuma183/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

 0. Click "Gallery" to look at examples in the <a target="_blank" href="https://gallery.azure.ai/">
    Azure AI Gallery</a> (previously called the Cortana Intelligence Gallery at gallery.azureml.net).

+   PROTIP: There is not many views, so you're one of the early adopter visionaries!

    <a target="_blank" href="https://gallery.azure.ai/">
    <img align="right" alt="azure-ml-menu-175x259-10955.jpg" width="175" src="https://user-images.githubusercontent.com/300046/39960539-e0e903ac-55e1-11e8-8b75-3518d4527ca1.jpg"></a>
    Notice the menu items: Solutions, Projects, (trained) Models, Experiments,